APBigData/AI_Principles_Theory/AI_Principles_03_NB_and_Distributions.md

 ---

-## Notes Naive Bayes and Distributions
+## Notes on Naive Bayes Classifier and Distributions

+During this second lesson, we will first take a bird's eye perspective and asked ourselves fundamental questions such as _"What is artificial intelligence?"_.
+Then, we will explore some theory behind the Gaussian Naïve Bayes classifier and understand what distributions are.

 ### Previously on AI Principles